-AEMO provides shared transmission services via the declared transmission system (DTS) in Victoria and allocates the MAR for shared transmission services to Connection Points in the Victorian DTS.
+AEMO provides shared transmission services via the DTS in Victoria and allocates the MAR for shared transmission services to Connection Points in the DTS.
+AEMO is also the System Strength Service Provider responsible for the provision of system strength transmission services in Victoria.